enthought/envisage/docs/source/envisage_core_documentation/extension_points.rst

 Declaring an Extension Point
 ----------------------------

-Plugins declare their extension points in one of two ways:

-1) Declaratively - using the |ExtensionPoint| trait type
+Plugins declare the extension points declaratively - using the |ExtensionPoint|
-2) Programmatically - by overriding the 'get_extension_points' method.
+trait type.
+Note that extension points can also be defined programmatically - by overriding the 'get_extension_points' method.

 In the MOTD example, the |acme.motd| plugin needs to advertise an extension point that allows other plugins to contribute new messages.
 Using the